Locked 2025 Movie Plot

 I was struck by how incredibly unlucky Eddie is.
 He seems to attract all kinds of misfortune, which is really sad in this world.
 Others might be responsible for this by refusing to help him or cooperate, as was the case with Eddie.
 Or he might be the reason why they doubt his ability to change things in his life.

-William also faces incredible misfortune.
-Despite his success and wealth, he lost his daughter to habitual criminals, was diagnosed with terminal cancer, and his car was broken into multiple times.
-All of this could turn any normal man into a psychopath.
+William also faces immense misfortune.
+Despite his success and wealth, he lost his daughter to habitual criminals, was diagnosed with terminal cancer, and his car was burglarized multiple times.
+All of these hardships could drive any normal man to become a psychopath.

 We also saw William talk about always making the right choices in life and being successful because of that.
 However, his decision to punish criminals himself in a way that made it seem like a recreational game—torturing criminals in such a cruel and inhumane manner—was not the right choice this time.
 Instead, it revealed a psychological disorder caused by the harsh events he experienced in his life.